kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## You're never a loser until you quit trying. - Mike Ditka
+    ## No matter how carefully you plan your goals they will never be more than pipe dreams unless you pursue them with gusto. - W. Clement Stone